 GENETICS AND PATHOGENESIS

 Generally, both the maternally and paternally inherited alleles of each autosomal gene pair are expressed.
 Less than 100 genes across the genome are imprinted and expressed monoallelically in a parent of origin-specific manner (figure 1).
 That is, for a given imprinted gene pair, one parental allele is consistently expressed, whereas the other allele is silenced.
 Genomic imprinting is regulated by epigenetic mechanisms.
 These include noncoding RNAs and chemical modifications extrinsic to the primary nucleotide sequence, such as DNA methylation and histone modifications.
 Different DNA methylation and histone modification states underpin the expression or silencing of imprinted alleles.
 Thus, imprinted genes demonstrate differential DNA methylation.
 Imprinted genes occur in clusters referred to as imprinted domains and are regulated in cis (on the same chromosome) by imprinting centers (ICs).
 ICs are comprised of differentially methylated regions (DMRs) of DNA.
-(See "Overview of Mendelian inheritance", section on 'Parent-of-origin effects'.)
+(See "Overview of Mendelian inheritance".)

 Deregulation of imprinted gene expression in the chromosome 11p15.5 region can result in the BWS phenotype [6-8].
 The critical BWS genes in that region include insulin-like growth factor 2 (IGF2), H19, cyclin-dependent kinase inhibitor 1C (CDKN1C), potassium channel voltage-gated KQT-like subfamily member 1 (KCNQ1), and KCNQ1-overlapping transcript 1 (KCNQ1OT1, or long QT intronic transcript 1).
 A chromosome 11p15 molecular alteration is identified in only approximately 80 percent of individuals with BWS.
 This is due, in part, to somatic mosaicism for some of the molecular alterations.